 Williams said we “can’t resign our way out of this problem.”

 “This is not a Virginia problem and it’s not a blackface problem,” he said.
 “We’ve had patently racist policies being promulgated by our General Assembly.
 The refusal to give people health care is a racist policy.
 It mostly affects people of color.
 On the national level, border wall.
 That’s a racist policy.
 Patently racist policy.
-We don’t call it that because, I guess, we’re trying to promote some sort of false evenhandedness but it’s racism, simply and plain.”
+We don’t call it that because I guess, we’re trying to promote some sort of false evenhandedness but it’s racism, simple and plain.”

 By focusing on blackface, he said, we run the risk of missing the bigger problem of the racial context and implications of government policy.

 “If we get caught up on blackface, I think we miss then a lot of what passes for government policy [that is] patently racist.
 And having people resign because they put a little shoe polish on their face isn’t going to resolve that,” Williams said.
 “Because there’s always going to be something else.
 And those policies, frankly, have real, probably greater, impact than those yearbook photos.”